 Truancy is prosecuted as a Child in Need of Care case.
 Under state law, children between the ages of 7 and 18 are required to attend school.
-If a child is deemed truant by their school, then a referral is made to the District Attorney's Office.
+If a child is deemed truant by his or her school, then a referral is made to the District Attorney's Office.
 Upon receipt of a truancy referral from the school, our office has discretion about how that case is processed.

 Kansas statutes provide that a student is "truant" if they are absent without excuse, for a "significant portion" of the school day, for three consecutive days, or five days in a semester, or seven days in a school year.
 When that occurs, then the school is to provide notice to the student's parent or guardian.
-Once notice is received, then any further absences without excuse triggers a report to the District Attorney's Office.
+Once notice is received, then any further unexcused absences trigger a report to the District Attorney's Office.

 For more information on truancy, please contact our office at (913) 715-3000.